GuillaumeGermain/CNN/README.md

 ## Transferring the weights
 A full copy from a model to another identical model is quite easy.
 Saving the weights of a model:

     classifier.save_weights("classifier2_tmp.h5")

-    # Reload saved weights back into classifier_2
+Loading the weights back into the classifier_2 model

     classifier_2.load_weights("classifier2_tmp.h5")

-This loads all the weights stored in the classifier2_final.h5 file into the classifier_2 model.

 ### Limits of weight transfer
+In practice, in this case, it worked only with the first convolution layer.
-We actually cannot transfer all the weights between models with different structures.
+We cannot transfer all the weights between models with different structures.
-But it can be done partially, layer by layer.
+But this can be done partially, layer by layer.

 First a model with the same structure has to be created and weights are loaded into it.
 Then we can transfer relevant weights layer per layer, as long as they have the same type and dimension.